YahuiWong/docker-jenkins-dotnet-core/README.md

 3. Open ip:8180 on the browser

-4. vi jenkins_home/secrets/initialAdminPassword & Set the initialAdminPassword string to your jenkins page
+4. cat jenkins_home/secrets/initialAdminPassword & Set the initialAdminPassword string to your jenkins page